bbarres/AmbroALSmonito/README.md

   + *Imz*: results of the Imazamox bioassay. *'R'* stands for a resistance population, *'S'* stands for a sensitive population and *'untest'* indicate population that were tested with a Imazamox bioassay
   + *Tbn*: results of the Tribenuron bioassay. *'R'* stands for a resistance population, *'S'* stands for a sensitive population and *'untest'* indicate population that were tested with a Tribenuron bioassay

-+ **data_carto_pheno.txt:** the second data set contains the results of the bioassays
++ **data_carto_pheno.txt:** the second data set contains the results of the 43 populations investigated both using bioassays and ALS sequencing.
+The following information for each population can be found in this table:
+  + *Code_ID*: population's ID, this is a unique string of character for each population.
+Each ID is listed twice in the table.
+One for the actual population and the other for the coordinates of the label
+  + *Latitude*: the latitude coordinate of the population or of the tag of the population in Degrees and decimal WGS84 format
+  + *Longitude*: the longitude coordinate of the population or of the tag of the population n Degrees and decimal WGS84 format
+  + *SeqMeth*: The sequencing method used.
+Either *'NGS'* or *'Sanger'*
+  + *SampRound*: *'origin'* for the line and coordinates related to the actual population and *'newLoc'* for the line and coordinates related to the tag of the population
+  + *Imz*: Imazamox resistance status of the population.
+Either *'R'*, *'S'* or *'Fail'* for resistant, sensitive or failed bioassay, respectively
+  + *Tbn*: Tribenuron resistance status of the population.
+Either *'R'*, *'S'* or *'Fail'* for resistant, sensitive or failed bioassay, respectively
+  + *RS*: was there one or several mutation related to target site resistance detected in the ALS sequence.
+Either 'Nomut' or 'Mut', if a mutation has been detected or not in the population, respectively

-+ **DEP_SHP.RDATA:** the first data set contains geographical information to plot the french administrative layer 'departement'
++ **DEP_SHP.RDATA:** the third data set contains geographical information to plot the french administrative layer 'departement'

-+ **REG_SHP.RDATA:** the second data set contains geographical information to plot the french administrative layer 'regions'
++ **REG_SHP.RDATA:** the fourth data set contains geographical information to plot the french administrative layer 'regions'

 These two geographical data files were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
 The version of the data used is the "Edition Novembre 2017".

 ## R scripts